-Recently, I came across Laurence McCahill’s post contrasting MVP with MLP (minimum loveable product) and well, fell in love with his case for taking products from viable to loveable.
-This was partly because he crystallized for me exactly what makes Dialexa different -- we take an end-to-end approach; blending the art of design and user experience with the science of an intricately engineered, yet loveable product and solution for customers’ most challenging problems.
+Recently, I came across Laurence McCahill’s post contrasting MVP with MLP (minimum lovable product) and well, fell in love with his case for taking products from viable to lovable.
+This was partly because he crystallized for me exactly what makes Dialexa different -- we take an end-to-end approach; blending the art of design and user experience with the science of an intricately engineered, yet lovable product and solution for customers’ most challenging problems.

 Thanks to the lean startup movement, the MVP has been treated like the holy grail.
 The concept was originally conceived as a means to improving product value, which every business leader will agree is a valid goal.
 But in a world where the ability to “get the work done” is increasingly flattened and there’s a lot of choice in products, only the ones that have the qualities, functions and features that your customers believe make their lives easier/better/happier/etc. will make a deep enough impression to have staying power.
 And this means the bar has been raised.
 Don’t blame me, blame Steve Jobs (God rest his soul) and a host of other technology trail blazers.
 If Apple only released MVPs, we would not have an iPod, iPhone or even iPad.
 Folks would have fallen out of love with them a long time ago.
 It’s hard to be revolutionary with an MVP; you end up only being evolutionary….and mediocre.